gbmksquare/Resume/README-PDF.md

 __kuStudy__

-A simple utility app showing availablity of study area in Korea University.
+A simple utility app showing availability of study area in Korea University.

 _2014 - present_, [App Store](https://apps.apple.com/app/id925255895), [Open Sourced on GitHub](https://github.com/gbmksquare/kuStudy)

-This app is an acculmulation of what I've learned thorughout my career.
+This app is an accumulation of what I've learned throughout my career.
 Supporting iOS, Today widget, iPadOS, and watchOS, it is packed with features such as accessibility, hardware keyboard shortcuts, trackpad support, and gone through multiple overhaul from Objective-C to all versions of Swift, and from CocoaPods to Swift Package Manager for dependency management.

 ![Project screenshots, 1 iPad, 1 Apple Watch, 3 iPhone](./Images/kuStudy.png)